rejkom/first-solid-testing-java/README.md

 * Refactor the `FileManger` class by defining a common interface for file operations and providing separate implementations for Linux and Windows, ensuring maintainability.

+---

+## Dependency Inversion Principle (DIP)

+### Problem to consider:

+* The `Manager` classes contain methods specific to Linux, making it difficult to extend or adapt for other operating systems.

+### Solution:

+* Create abstractions for the `Manger` classes to hide low-level details.